DmytroKarpyuk/Social-Network/README.md

 ## Social-Network (React-Redux)

-Social-Network with React and Redux
+Social-Network with React and Redux using SamuraiJS Social Network API documentation (https://social-network.samuraijs.com/docs)

 ##### In the project directory, you can run: